-As the proposed master plan is a mixed-used development, an assumption of 10% of self-contained trips have been made for all land uses, with the exception of schools.
-Due to the proposed Precinct population, an assumption of 70% of school trips are assumed to be internal within the Precinct.
+As the proposed master plan is a mixed-used development, an assumption of 10 per cent of self-contained trips have been made for all land uses, with the exception of schools.
+Due to the proposed Precinct population, it is assumed that 70 per cent of primary school trips and 30 per cent of trips to the K-12 school are internal within the Precinct.